What are Beakies anyway?

 Her subjects range from human to mermaids, ostrich to tortoise.
 She tries to capture the characteristics of each, while emphasising the sentience that all share.

-When she’s not creating textile art, she would be reading a library book by the pool, or cooking up a storm of fresh plant foods.
-She lives in Singapore with her husband and a hundred fabric friends and counting.
+When she’s not creating textile art, she would be reading a library book or cooking up a storm of fresh plant foods.
+She lives in Narmada (Melbourne, Australia) with her husband, Mr Lunarian (who is mentioned too often in blog posts) and a hundred fabric children and counting.

 letters from marn

-I write a weekly mail on making art while learning to live with my heart wide opened.
+I write a weekly letter on making art while learning to be a person.
 Take a look at letters from marn.